 From there, the documentary follows Trixie on her tour overseas and delves into her folk music career (Joking that he and Dolly Parton are “the only two drag queens in folk music”).
 One of the more powerful moments in the film are the clips during a pre-show meet & greet and you get to see young fans pour their hearts out to Trixie, professing how much she means to them and the impact she has had on their lives.
 Its another reminder of the way this art form can resonate with people, especially queer youth.

 The film reaches its climax as Trixie wins RuPaul’s Drag Race All-Stars 3, as we get to see her live reaction at Roscoe’s Tavern’s watch party for the finale (and clock that cameo by Chicago drag star T-Rex!).
 A brief reunion scene with Katya shows that maybe some of the struggles they went through during her issues might be beginning to heal over.
 In fact, new season of UNHhhh is happening on YouTube so hopefully their friendship is being repaired.

 All in all, the film was very well received by the crowd in Tribeca and hopefully this paves the way for more queens’ stories to be told in this format.
-Hopefully this documentary finds the right platform to partner up with going forward because it tells a story that deserves to be told and has an eager global audience that would love to see it.
+This documentary deserves to find the right platform to partner up with for distributiongoing forward because it tells a story that deserves to be told and has a built-in, eager global audience that would love to see it.